marc-sensenich/ansible-container/proposals/multiple-containers.md

 ## Reasoning

 Some services are composed of multiple containers that are coupled and share resources to for a single cohesive service.
 Common cases of this are sidecar and ambassador containers.
 Within Ansible Container currently it is a single pod per service, which allows for the generation of the images used within these services separately and deployed to a server.
 However, the container.yml file is not able to act as a single source-controlled piece of code to define the state of the deployable application.
-Therefore, I propose allowing multiple containers to be declared per service.

 ## Declaring Multiple Containers Per Service